usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/readme.md

 'Emmex Eye' or just "Emmex" ('MX').

 A standalone XSLT can be produced by applying a stylesheet to a metaschema.
 Using the composition pipeline, it can apply to a top-level module of a modular metaschema.

-The testing directory shows such an XSLT, which can be applied to an instance or set of instances (documents) to be tested against the rules defined by the Metaschema.
+The [testing/current](testing/current) directory shows such an XSLT, which can be applied to an instance or set of instances (documents) to be tested against the rules defined by the Metaschema.
 This includes all rules regarding:

 * Structures and content models
   * Occurrences and cardinalities of attributes and elements